AbstractProbability/C-Shark/C/Readme.md

 Generate the executable:
-gcc gpt2 -o gpt -lpthread
+gcc bakery -o bakery -lpthread

 make an input file named input_file
 In this put the input.

-Then ./gpt2
+Then ./bakery